SimonSchirber/UWBWebsite/docs/report.md

 Most localization techniques used today include GPS, bluetooth, or Wi-fi ranging.
 The localizations techniques have accuracies in the range of 1-5m and so are generally not considered to be precise enough to distinguish interactions in a typical home setting.
 Additionally these techniques each have ranging capabilities which also can have limitations such as not being in a building with cement walls for GPS and being within close proximity for BLE and Wifi.
 UWB ranging techniques on the other hand offers localization accuracies within +/-20cm per anchor tag pair.
 This localization precision is required for accurate indoor user interation tracking.

-# Novelty, Rationale:, and Impact:
+# Novelty, Rationale, and Impact:

 This project is novel because it present a feasable method for intuitively managing smart devices, and provides a novel approach localization techniques using UWB and IMU data that could stretch beyond the intended use case.